SyriiAdvent/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.
+  - Express makes it easier to deploy servers wether its for RESTful APIs or serving websites and even files. easily turns 100 lines of NodeJS server code into 50 lines
+  - Makes routing and controlling your application easy with the use of routing and middleware

-- [ ] Describe Middleware?
+- [X] Describe Middleware?
+  - Middleware is that butler between your house and the inside, he would amke sure any guest are dressed adiquate and even invited

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+  - its a fancy way of calling the data or whatever your handling between routes and endpoints

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+  - status responses such as 200, meaning your request was good and successful

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?
+  - We can use Routes to make each part unique.
 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [X] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [X] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to: